AceBerry924/gitstart-code-challenge/README.md

  deadline: Moment;
 }

-Add the KanbanBoard component in the story book (https://storybook.js.org/).
+Add the KanbanBoard component in the `Storybook` (https://storybook.js.org/).
 You can use the dummy data in src/template/utils/axios.js (line 1284) to render the component in the storybook.